ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 ::-MysticEyes::{ user=6253266 } outdoes himself once again with his latest installment to the ranked section: in love with a ghost - flowers feat. nori, which is by far his most ambitious set to date, and a new approach that we haven't seen yet from him.

 Though the song may seem limiting through its simplicity alone, -MysticEyes is fully aware of this and takes full advantage of it by concrete concepts in the overall design of the map, such as pitch relevancy and repetition which ultimately carry the song much further than anyone could have really anticipated.
-On top of this, the set also features some other keymodes as well such as 6K, 7K, and even 9K for those looking to expand their horizons onto other keymodes, with ::Leniane::{ user=7138602 } mapping out the 6K difficulties, as well as ::-mint-::{ user=8976576 } and [Vortex-](https://osu.ppy.sh/users/4999669) having their own take on the song as well through their 7K difficulties.
+On top of this, the set also features some other keymodes as well such as 6K, 7K, and even 9K for those looking to expand their horizons onto other keymodes, with ::Leniane::{ user=7138602 } mapping out the 6K difficulties, as well as ::-mint-::{ user=8976576 } and ::Vortex-::{ user=4999669 } having their own take on the song as well through their 7K difficulties.

 Even with these keymodes, these mappers combined incorporate these concepts on their own difficulties and arguably, the higher keymodes is where these concepts shine the most on, making this something we haven't quite seen in the ranked section before.
 With all that being said, the set is also keysounded, just to make your experience playing the set even more enjoyable than it is already.